Learn

 Contact: Pauline Jones, Director

 The Michigan in Washington (MIW) program offers an opportunity each year for 20 undergraduates from any major to spend a semester (Fall or Winter) in Washington, D.C.
 Students combine coursework with an internship that reflects their particular area of interest (such as American politics, international studies, history, the arts, public health, economics, the media, the environment, science, and technology).
-The semester in Washington is action-packed.
-Students work four days a week (32 hours), attend an elective one evening a week, and a policy research course on Friday mornings.
-They spend their weekends exploring the city and taking in cultural events.
-Most leave Washington longing to return.

 Learn More